Machine-Learning-in-Glaciology-Workshop/Machine-Learning-in-Glaciology-Workshop.github.io/_pages/practical_info.md

 ## Costs

-Costs for registration, housing (5 nights) and all meals (breakfast, lunch, dinner and snacks/coffee) at Finse Research Station fee will be approx. 7000 NOK (Norwegian Krones = approx. 700 Euros/US$).
-The fee may be lower (esp. for Norwegian-based participants) pending our success in receiving external funding.
+Costs for registration, housing (5 nights), all meals (breakfast, lunch, dinner and snacks/coffee) and train tickets to Finse will be 10.000 NOK (Norwegian Krones = approx. 1.000 Euros/US$).
 Travel grants are not available for foreign participants.
-Accepted participants must pay a non-refundable registration fee of 400 NOK latest by 15 February 2023.
-The rest of the fee must be paid latest by 3 April 2023.
-Refund policy for cancellations: 100% of total fee until 3 April 24:00 (CET), 50% until 6 April 24:00, 10% after 7 April 00:00).
+Accepted participants must pay a non-refundable registration fee of 400 NOK latest in February 2023.
+The rest of the fee of 9600 must be paid latest by 29 March 2023.
+Refund policy for cancellations: 100% of the total fee until 29 March 2023 24:00 (CET).

 ## Computing environment